GFionaIgnacio/Ignacio_Spotify/README.md

 plt.show() # Show the plots
 ```
 <img width="1019" alt="Screenshot 2024-11-03 at 2 00 36 AM" src="https://github.com/user-attachments/assets/f3e8839f-ff95-49bf-baa6-8622b7683878">

+#### Tracks Released Over Time (by Year):

+###### The histogram shows the number of track releases per year, with a steady increase over time.
+This trend indicates a rise in music production, reaching a significant peak in 2023.

 ``` python
 # Analyze the trends in the number of tracks released over time